BACK TO INDEX

 This paper presents a software tool for inference and simplification of signal transduction networks.
 The method relies on the representation of observed indirect causal relationships as network paths, using techniques from combinatorial optimization to find the sparsest graph consistent with all experimental observations.
 We illustrate the biological usability of our software by applying it to a previously published signal transduction network and by using it to synthesize and simplify a novel network corresponding to activation-induced cell death in large granular lymphocyte leukemia.

 4. R. Albert, B. DasGupta, R. Dondi, S. Kachalo, E.D.
 Sontag, A. Zelikovsky, and K. Westbrooks.
 A novel method for signal transduction network inference from indirect experimental evidence.
 In R. Giancarlo and S. Hannenhalli, editors, 7th Workshop on Algorithms in Bioinformatics (WABI), volume 14, pages 407-419.
 Springer-Verlag, Berlin, 2007.
 Note: Conference version of journal paper with same title.
-Keyword(s): systems biology, biochemical networks, algorithms, signal transduction networks, graph algorithms.
+Keyword(s): systems biology, reaction networks, algorithms, signal transduction networks, graph algorithms.

 5. R. Albert, B. DasGupta, R. Dondi, S. Kachalo, E.D.
 Sontag, A. Zelikovsky, and K. Westbrooks.
 A novel method for signal transduction network inference from indirect experimental evidence.
 Journal of Computational Biology, 14:927-949, 2007.
-[PDF] Keyword(s): systems biology, biochemical networks, algorithms, signal transduction networks, graph algorithms.
+[PDF] Keyword(s): systems biology, reaction networks, algorithms, signal transduction networks, graph algorithms.

 Abstract: